oussamaafnakkar/AccessDenied/vault_challenge/README.md

 upx -d vault_challenge_packed.exe -o unpacked.exe
 ```

-Or analyze it manually by finding the Original Entry Point (OEP).
+Or analyze it manually by finding the Original Entry Point (OEP) in a debugger.
 </details>

 <details>